simwrapper/simwrapper.github.io/docs/guide-publishing.md

 It will be hosted at yourusername.github.io/simwrapper, or you can rename your clone to use a different endpoint slug other than "/simwrapper".

 - Clone the SimWrapper Repo at <https://github.com/simwrapper/simwrapper.git>
+- Run `npm ci` to install all javascript dependencies
 - Copy all of your data files and configuration YAMLs into the `public/data` subfolder
 - You must edit two files, to tell GitHub what the endpoint of the URL is:
   - `vite.config.js`: change the `base` to be whatever your repo name is.
 For example to host things at "username.github.io/simwrapper", change this to `base: '/simwrapper/'`.